Jackngl/pioneer_avr_lx83/README.md

 - ✅ Source selection
 - ✅ Real-time status updates
 - ✅ Basic transport control (play/pause)
-- ✅ Listening-mode selection + raw `send_raw_command` service
-- ✅ Config flow UI configuration
-- ✅ HACS compatible
-- ✅ Uses DataUpdateCoordinator (HA 2025.12+ compliant)
-- ✅ Automatic source discovery via Pioneer `?RGBxx` responses
+- ✅ Automatic background source discovery (no more timeouts at startup)
+- ⚠️ **Note on DLNA**: If Home Assistant discovers your AVR via DLNA, it's recommended to ignore the DLNA device to avoid conflicts and use this Telnet integration for full control.

 ### ⚠️ Important Technical Note